Dead pigs in China river spotlight heedless industry

 While authorities have not confirmed a disease, or the death of unusually large numbers of pigs, talk of pigs dying would seem to suggest an outbreak of some sort.

-One Jiaxing farmer, 69-year-old Jiang Lie, said about 30 percent of his pigs had died of disease since January.
+One farmer in the Jiaxing area near Shanghai, 69-year-old Jiang Lie, said about 30 percent of his pigs had died of disease since January.

 Reuters witnesses visited three reeking swine disposal pits in Jiaxing which appeared to have been just filled up and had signs saying they were at capacity.